-We are an international charity that has been helping horses since 1927.
-Through hands-on care, education and campaigning, we work directly with horses, horse owners, communities, organisations and governments to help improve welfare standards and stamp out suffering in the UK and worldwide.
+We are an international horse charity that improves the lives of horses in the UK and around the world through education, campaigning, and hands-on care.
 Our vision is a world where every horse is treated with respect, compassion and understanding.

-Ten years later our campaign succeeded, and 86 years on World Horse Welfare is still driven by the same desire to stop unnecessary suffering, using a practical approach and scientific evidence to deliver lasting change across the full spectrum of the horse world.
+When our founder Ada Cole witnessed a procession of work-worn British horses unloaded at the docks of Antwerp and whipped for four miles to slaughter, she was determined to stop the appalling cruelty of these journeys.
+Ten years later our campaign succeeded, and more than 90 years on World Horse Welfare is still driven by the same desire to stop unnecessary suffering, using a practical approach and scientific evidence to deliver lasting change across the full spectrum of the horse world.

 More than 100 million working horses fuel economies across the globe, but they often do not receive the treatment or care they need.
 World Horse Welfare helps to relieve the suffering of these horses in Africa, Central America and Asia.
 We do this by sharing our knowledge and skills with horse-dependent communities, raising standards of hoof care, tack fitting, theft-prevention, wound care and nutrition with programmes tailored to local needs.